sourceduty/Cosmology/README.md

 <br>

-> "*This is my conceptual theory of the universe which opposes The Big Bang Theory.*"
+> Alex: "*This is my conceptual theory of the universe which opposes The Big Bang Theory.*"

 #
 ### Related Links